 “Is there anything we can do about it?”

 “Would you have rather done this by yourself?”

 When asking Mel about moving his stuff around.

 “We’re gonna move some of your stuff around.
 Is that cool?” -1

 “Would it be okay if we moved some of your stuff around?”

 “Can you help us move some stuff around?” +1

-The correction choices for the camp out night scene.
+The correct choices for the camp-out night scene.